• Skip to primary navigation

 • 1 tablespoon olive oil

-• 1 lb. chicken breasts boneless and skinless, thick
+• 1 lb. boneless, skinless chicken breasts pounded to even thickness

 • Salt and pepper to taste